 All students who enter Western directly after graduating from high school are considered first-year students for admission purposes even if they earned college credit while in high school.

 There are many ways to earn college credit while in high school.
-These include college courses and AP, IB, and Cambridge International exams.
+These include dual enrollment programs like Running Start and College in the High School and earning minimum scores on AP, IB, and Cambridge International exams.

 First-year students who earn college credit while in high school are eligible for first-year student scholarships.
 They are also granted advanced standing and major course access when appropriate.